P. B. Nevill: Personal

-Nevill was born on 14 June 1887 at Stamford Hill, London, England.
-His parents were John (also known as Jack) Bantick and Alice Maria Neville.
+Nevill was born on 14 June 1887 in the Stamford Hill area of the London Borough of Hackney, England.
+His parents were John ("Jack") Nevill and Alice Maria Bantock.
 He was trained as a financial accountant.
 In 1914 after the outbreak of war, he volunteered for the army, but was refused on health grounds.
 He married Joan Woodruffe in June 1926.
 He died in England on 30 July 1975.